 Opened in 1999 when the Hetzel Union Building was expanded to include the Paul Robeson Cultural Center.
 Use full name on all references.

-The Morrill Land Grant Act set forth goals for land-grant
+The Morrill Land Grant Act set forth goals for land-grant universities.

 Penn State is a land-grant university.